End of the Rail in Monmouth Beach

 The last day of business for the Monmouth Beach Train Station was Christmas Eve 1945.
 Rail service was officially “abandoned” by authority of the Interstate Commerce Commission (50 years later the ICC would be abolished).

 I recently found a haunting account of the end of the railroad in Monmouth Beach, coming from a January 1946 story in the Asbury Park Press by James.
 S. Brown.
+The line ran from Sandy Hook to North Long Branch beginning in July 1865 as the Long Branch & Seashore Railroad.
 It’s an exceptional “end of an era” tale.

-What happened to the old tracks?
+What happened to the old tracks from?
 Rail crews melted them down.
-Working “from East Long Brach to Highland Beach,” members of “railroad labor gangs” tore up the bulky remnants of a town’s more “colorful and carefree days.”
+Working “from East Long Branch to Highland Beach,” members of “railroad labor gangs” tore up the bulky remnants of a town’s more “colorful and carefree days.”
 And burnt them, or most of them, good rails were kept.

 Meanwhile, the station agent in Monmouth Beach was seen cleaning out his desk and subduing a final pot-belly stove fire.
 Then locking up, never to return.
 The story claims that the Jersey Central Line was offering the station to be used as a local community club (nothing ever happened).

 With some reportorial pathos, Brown offered: “There was a cold, northeast drizzle falling as I walked along the abandoned right-of-way, plowed up with the removal of ties and rails and flanked by Galilee with fishing boats and lobster pots.
 Waving cat tails nearly hide the twisted cables and concrete base that held a track signal at Monmouth Beach.”
 Now that’s a good-bye.